 Enter Derek Mahon with his wry, defiant whisper of a poem: “Everything is Going to be All Right.”
 It’s a title that sounds like something your mate mutters while the tent collapses in a thunderstorm.
 But here’s the genius: Mahon isn’t offering a naive reassurance.
 He’s not saying “Cheer up, mate!” while slapping you on the back.
 He’s saying, even now (especially now) … breathe.
 The world will go on.
 The sun rises.
 The kettle still boils.
 Life insists.

 This is not toxic positivity.
-It’s acceptance, that underrated virtue men are often taught to sidestep in favour of action.
+It’s acceptance, an underrated virtue that men are often taught to sidestep in favour of action.
 We’re good at problem-solving.
 We’re less good at just sitting with pain.
 At acknowledging, “This hurts.
 I can’t fix it.
 But I can live with it.”

 Let’s be clear: acceptance is not the same as giving up.
 It’s not rolling over.
 It’s looking grief in the eye and saying, “I see you.
 You’re part of me now.
 Let’s walk.”
 Acceptance gives us back agency.
 It lets us rewrite the script, even when we can’t rewrite the ending.